 Soil Survey: A study or survey of the soil types and characteristics of a parcel which describes and defines the soil properties and soil types of the parcel in accordance with the standards which are adopted from time to time by the Society of Soil Scientists of Northern New England or comparable standards of another professional organization.
+County level soil maps generated by the Natural Resources Conservation Service (NRCS) shall not be utilized for site specific mapping.

-Street, Private: Private roads/streets shall not be allowed.
-More than 2 houses sharing a driveway is considered a private road and shall not be allowed.
+Street, Private: Private roads shall not be allowed.

-Street, Public: A public way for vehicular traffic and safe pedestrian travel whether designated as a street, highway, avenue, boulevard, lane, place or other such name which is designed and constructed in accordance with town road specification, and which must take into consideration the existing and future traffic volumes anticipated for such road.
+Street, Public: Shall be as defined in RSA 672:13.
+A public way for vehicular traffic and safe pedestrian travel whether designated as a street, highway, avenue, boulevard, lane, place or other such name which is designed and constructed in accordance with town road specification, and which must take into consideration the existing and future traffic volumes anticipated for such road.

-Subdivision: Shall be as defined in RSA 672: 14.
+Subdivision: Shall be as defined in RSA 672:14.